areteCocoa/pomodoro-node-server/README.md

 ### Web Client
 Using a page with a lot of Javascript, could we write a page that updates itself?
 I'm still new to this, so I have no clue, that's a real question.

+### Work Habit Tracking
+Wouldn't it be cool to see how much you worked, what exactly you got done, when you got it done, etc.?
+Probably useless information, but it'd still be "cool."

 # Server Documentation
 ## Data Format